tsdat/tsdat/docs/source/tutorials/data_ingest.rst

   #. "classname": default retriever code used by tsdat, not necessary to edit
   #. "readers": specifies details for the input file reader
-  #. "coords": short for coordinates, the number of these defines the number of dimensions of the dataset (i.e. data with the coordinate "time" are 1D)
+  #. "coords": short for coordinates, the number of which defines the number of dimensions of the dataset (i.e. data with a single coordinate are 1-dimensional)
   #. "data_vars": short for data variables, these are scalar or vector data

 For this pipeline, replace the text in the "retriever.yaml" file with the following: